The 15 Most Common Questions Asked About Shoplifting

 Most companies prohibit their employees from releasing video evidence to anyone, for any reason, without a release form approved by LP higher-ups.
 These tapes sometimes end up on the internet and increase liability for the store.

-6. I was stopped outside and accused of shoplifting, but did not have any merchandise on me.
-They made a mistake.
-What should I do?
+9. What if I was stopped and accused of shoplifting, but did not have any merchandise on me?

 If you were stopped by an agent of the store, accused of theft, and did not have any merchandise on you, the employee(s) made something known in the business as a "bad stop."
 If this happens to you, please make mental notes of the following: